 Belize has strict laws making possession of a firearm, ammunition, or anti-ballistic body armor illegal unless a valid permit is obtained.
 Penalties for firearms violations are severe.
 U.S. gun licenses or permits have no validity in Belize.
 Engaging in sexual conduct with children, using or disseminating child pornography in a foreign country, including Belize, is a crime, prosecutable in the United States, under the Protect Act.
 U.S. law requires that all sex offenders notify U.S. law enforcement authorities of any travel outside of the U.S.

 Consular access for U.S. citizens who are detained or arrested is uniformly good.
-If you are arrested in Belize, the Belize arresting officials are required to notify the U.S.embassy of your arrest.
-If you are concerned the Department of State may not be aware of your situation, you should request the police or prison officials to notify the U.S. embassy or consulate of your arrest.
+If you are arrested in Belize, the Belize arresting officials are required to notify the U.S. Embassy of your arrest.
+To ensure that the United States is aware of your circumstances, request that the police or prison officials notify the U.S. Embassy, Belmopan as soon as you are arrested or detained overseas.

 With regard to business investments and contractual relationships, U.S. citizens should always conduct their own due diligence before entering into business ventures or other commercial arrangements.
-There have been recent cases where investors have disputed commercial agreements with the Government of Belize through formal commercial dispute resolution procedures and the Government of Belize has failed to honor its agreements.
+There have been recent cases where investors have disputed commercial agreements with the Government of Belize through formal commercial dispute resolution procedures and the cases are not yet resolved.
 There have been several cases of fraud involving land title in recent years that affected U.S. citizens in Belize.
 The Embassy cannot intervene to settle business disputes, though local business and trade associations, including the American Chamber of Commerce and Belize Chamber of Commerce, as well as government offices, may be able to provide information regarding Belize commercial requirements, validity of businesses, and reputable vendors and business agents.
-More information about investing in Belize is available here.
+More information about investing in Belize is available in the Business Section of the U.S. Embassy, Belmopan website.

 Accessibility: While in Belize, individuals with disabilities may find accessibility and accommodation very different from what one would find in the United States.
 While some government buildings, schools, businesses and restaurants are accessible for individuals with disabilities, many places remain inaccessible.
 Accessibility may be especially difficult in the rural and non-tourist areas.
 Paved roads and sidewalks are rare outside tourist areas, and public buses and taxis are not accessible.
 Please check with hotels, restaurants, and tour operators in advance for information about accessibility.